 MSOE encourages students to take part in the election process.
 Students eligible under state and federal law will have the opportunity to vote in the upcoming elections.
 For information about the next election, please go to MyVoteWisconsin.

-Voting in Wisconsin is limited to U.S. citizens who are at least 18 years old on Election Day, who have not been convicted of a felony (unless the citizen’s right to vote has been restored), and are residents for 10 consecutive days or more of the district or ward where an election is being held.
+Voting in Wisconsin is limited to U.S. citizens who are at least 18 years old on Election Day, who have not been convicted of a felony (unless the citizen’s right to vote has been restored), and are resident at your current address for at least 28 days prior to where an election is being held.
 The State of Wisconsin also requires eligible voters to have a voter ID, as well as follow some other requirements listed below.

 Wisconsin's Voter ID Law

 All eligible Wisconsin voters, including students, must show an acceptable photo ID to receive a ballot.
 Eligible voters will also be asked to sign their name in the poll book per Wisconsin Election Law requirements.